Pmcg1/PandS_Project_2019/README.md

 ##### Sample of Data (Head)

 Two examples of sampling the data and presenting it to the user are used.
-The first example uses pandas dataframe.head with the count set to 5, to output the first five records in the dataframe.
+The first example uses Pandas dataframe.head with the count set to 5, to output the first five records in the dataframe.

 ``` Python
 print('Sample of data (First 5 records):')